nCompass-tech/nCompass/README.md

           , 'top_p':       0.9
           , 'stream':      True}
 messages = [
     {
-        "role": "system",
-        "content": "You are the nCompass assistant, you are an expert in accelerating ML inference.", },
-    {
         "role": "assistant",
         "content": "Hello, how can I speed up your ML inference today?",